-RIPARIAN AREA: The width of adjacent land along a stream or river that supports a distinct ecosystem with abundant and diverse plant and animal communities as compared with upland communities dynamic equilibrium condition and for minimization of fluvial erosion hazards, as delineated by the Vermont Agency of Natural Resources in accordance with river corridor protection procedures.
-(10 V.S.A. § 1422).
+RIPARIAN AREA: The width of adjacent land along a stream or river that supports a distinct ecosystem with abundant and diverse plant and animal communities as compared with upland communities

 RIVER: The full length and width, including the bed and banks, of any watercourse, including rivers, streams, creeks, brooks, and branches which experience perennial flow.
 "River" does not mean constructed drainageways, including water bars, swales, and roadside ditches.